(reading time: 1 hour, 26 minutes)

 “Son, I’m here!” the gravefolk called out to his cursed child.
 “My boy.
 It’s over.
 I’m here for you.
 Reap with your icicle.
 Take your revenge against me.
 Let the crew go.
 They’ve never been part of our family.”
 He extended his hand, but the ice crept up his finger bones and stuck them together.
 The wind pulled him closer, pushed him back.
 Snow whipped, obscuring Corvidley some.

 “Everyone is a part of Porce!” the boy roared, chest heaving.
-“I learned all about them when I first visited the Mop and walked among your frozen forms, plucking your maps and compasses to set you adrift.
-I saw their undeserved joy.”
-His arrow wound glowed blue and issued vibrant snow, like the legendary breath of a Wintyfleish emanating from its cave.
+“I learned all about you when I first visited the Mop and walked among your frozen forms, plucking your maps and compasses to set you adrift.
+I saw your undeserved joy.”
+His arrow wound glowed blue and issued vibrant snow, like the legendary breath of a wintyfleish emanating from its cave.
 “I was far less guilty than you, yet the arrow did not fly true.
 Somehow, against all kindness and mercy, it struck me.
 Somehow I am the monster.
 Those who are near me suffer.
 Those who are near you suffer.
 Proximity wounds us all.
 Family bleeds us.”